boned56k/ParadeTL/readme.md

 >\> END STRING

 The bold text is the added translation.
 It is very bad but it will work for this example.
-You do not need to remove the "**< UNTRANSLATED**" part of the metadata.
 Note that the weird **\\\c[3]** stuff is still in-tact.
-The game engine does stuff like replace it with an item or player name so keep it in the translation.
+The game engine needs it so stay in the translation for name or item text replacement.
 > **After:**

 > \> BEGIN STRING